London Institute for Stellar Astrophysics

 New gravitational wave data support bimodal black-hole mass distribution.

-The LIGO/Virgo/KAGRA collaborations just released the data on the mergers of compact objects detected by gravitational waves in their O4a science run.
+The LIGO/Virgo/KAGRA collaborations recently released the data on the mergers of compact objects detected by gravitational waves in their O4a science run.
 This now brings the total number of detected black-hole mergers to 158, already constraining formation scenarios for stellar-mass black holes.
 The largely model-independent chirp-mass distribution strongly supports a bimodal black-hole mass distribution as predicted by recent work that combines advances in our understanding of the core-collapse/supernova mechanism with up-to-date stellar physics (Schneider, Podsiadlowski & Müller 2021; Schneider, Podsiadlowski & Laplace 2023).
 It also rules out other commonly used black-hole formation prescriptions (see Research Note 1: Willcox et al. 2025).

 News from the Centre